 In addition, a series of internal calculations are imbedded to determine Total Width of the dipole, Percentage reduction in Width, Included Angle of the triangle, Total length of wire needed for construction and convertion of Meters to Feet.

 To be directly comparable to all other standard “Bent Dipoles” models, feed point elevation is one-half wavelength over Average Ground.
 Wire is #14 AWG.
-Results are validated by the Automatic Gain Test (AGT).
+Results are validated by the Average Gain Test (AGT).

 The Bow Tie Dipole 4NEC2 model is included here for study and to make adjustments in Length, Height, Wire size, Feedpoint Gap an Feedpoint Elevation to better suit a particular situation.